iaorana/file-exposer/README.md

 - Adding support for a connection timeout configuration option.
 This would be good for slow servers.

-- I could also see benifit in using search engine resposnes to find more files that the wayback machine isn't aware of. ex: site: domain.com.
+- I could also see benefit in using search engine responses to find more files that the wayback machine isn't aware of. ex: site: domain.com.